Heat kernel asymptotics and analytic torsion on non-degenerate CR manifolds: Introduction

 It is interesting to consider CR analytic torsion in the degenerate case (e.g. Levi flat case), equivariant case with group action and CR orbifold case which can be related to CR singular points \cite{FH18, HY16, HY17}.
 Our paper can be regarded as a starting point for such further topics.

 The paper is organized as follows.
 In Section \ref{s:prelim}, we list some terminology and definitions we use throughout this paper.
-In Section \ref{s-gue250401yyd}, we introduce some new symbol classes and study the small time asymptotic behavior of $e^{-t\Box_b^{(q)}}$ as $t\to 0+$.
+In Section \ref{s-gue250401yyd}, we introduce some new symbol classes and study the asymptotic behavior of $e^{-t\Box_b^{(q)}}$ as $t\to 0+$.
 In Section \ref{s-gue250704}, we are devoted to exploring the asymptotics of $e^{-\frac{t}{k}\Box^{(q)}_{b,L^k}}$ as $k\to\infty$.
-In Section \ref{s-gue250411}, the Bismut-Vasserot type asymptotics of the analytic torsion $\theta_{b,L^k}'(0)$ is established.
-In Section \ref{s-gue250714}, we show non-trivial examples satisfying conditions in Theorem \ref{T:5.5.81}.
+In Section \ref{s-gue250411}, we define the CR analytic torsion and study its dependence on changes of metrics.
+We establish the Bismut-Vasserot type asymptotics of the analytic torsion $\theta_{b,L^k}'(0)$ is established.
+In Subsection \ref{s-gue250714}, we show non-trivial examples satisfying conditions in Theorem \ref{T:5.5.81}.
+In Section \ref{s23}, we obtain the small time asymptotics of the $S^1$-equivariant CR heat kernel.
+In Section \ref{s-220404272026}, we define the $S^1$-equivariant CR analytic torsion and Quillen metric.
+We study the dependence of the $S^1$-equivariant Quillen metric on changes of metrics.
+Finally we give the corresponding asymptotic formula of the $S^1$-equivariant CR analytic torsion with values in $L^k$ in Section \ref{sfinal}.